Michael Ahlefeldt-Laurvig-Bille

-Michael Preben, Count Ahlefeldt-Laurvig-Bille (Michael Preben Greve Ahlefeldt-Laurvig-Bille) (born 26 February 1965) is a Danish Count and a landowner.
-By birth he is a member of an ancient German House of Ahlefeldt.
+Michael Preben, Count Ahlefeldt-Laurvig-Bille (Michael Preben Greve Ahlefeldt-Laurvig-Bille; born 26 February 1965) is a Danish Count and a landowner.

 Early life

-He was born as the only son of Count Claus Christian Ahlefeldt-Laurvig-Bille (Copenhagen, 6 March 1932 - 2014), Landlord in Havnø Gods, Hadsund, and his second wife (m.
-Tranekær Kirke, Tranekær, 21 September 1963, divorced in 1971) Countess Merete-Anette von Lüttichau, née Ahlefeldt-Laurvig (b.
-Rudkøbing, 1 April 1943), Nurse, who was also her husband's third cousin.
+By birth, he is a member of the ancient German House of Ahlefeldt.
+He was born as the only son of Count Claus Christian Ahlefeldt-Laurvig-Bille (Copenhagen, 6 March 1932 – 2014), landlord of Havnø Gods, Hadsund, and his second wife, Countess Merete-Anette von Lüttichau, née Ahlefeldt-Laurvig (born in Rudkøbing, 1 April 1943), a trained nurse.
+The couple married at Tranekær Kirke, Tranekær, on 21 September 1963 and divorced in 1971.
+His mother, Countess Merete-Anette was also her husband's third cousin.

 He has one sister, Countess Suzanne Ingrid Jessie Dorthe Ahlefeldt-Laurvig-Bille (b.
-Svendborg, 4 March 1967), lady-in-waiting to Princess Alexandra, who married in Mahé, Seychelles, on 15 February 1993 Erik Ove Carl John Emil Vind til Sanderumgaard (b.
-Hellerup, 5 May 1954), grandson of Prince Erik of Denmark.
-His father married firstly in Taarnborg Gods, Korsør, on 2 August 1958 and divorced Countess Marianne Moltke af Nør til Kruusesminde (b.
-Kruusesminde Gods, Korsør, 18 October 1936), Landlady in Kruusesminde Gods, Korsør, married thirdly on 9 September 1976 and divorced in 1995 Baroness Louisa Wedell-Wedellsborg (b.
+Svendborg, 4 March 1967), lady-in-waiting to former Princess Alexandra, who married in Mahé, Seychelles, on 15 February 1993 Erik Ove Carl John Emil Vind til Sanderumgaard (b.
+Hellerup, 5 May 1954), the grandson of Prince Erik of Denmark.

+His father married firstly in Taarnborg Gods, Korsør, on 2 August 1958 and divorced Countess Marianne Moltke (b.
+Kruusesminde Gods, Korsør, 18 October 1936), Landlady in Kruusesminde Gods, Korsør, married thirdly on 9 September 1976 and divorced in 1995 Baroness Louisa of Wedell-Wedellsborg (b.
 San Francisco, California, 8 June 1939) and married fourthly in 2002 Bente Skipper.